Faculty and research in Vehicle Engineering

 - Driver-vehicle interaction: for example, subjective-objective correlation, driver modelling, driving simulators and remote driving.

 - Vehicle dynamics control: optimising, for example energy, safety and comfort depending on driving conditions and transportation task.

 - Vehicle system and environment interaction: for example, tyre-road modelling, energy losses, wear, active suspension, crosswind and optimality in design configurations.

 Conceptual Vehicle Design research group

-The Conceptual Vehicle Design research group focus on how to translate societal needs for transport functionality into a plan for sustainable vehicle solutions.
+The Conceptual Vehicle Design research group focuses on translating societal needs for transport functionality into a plan for sustainable vehicle solutions.
 Including the development of methods to link effects across different system scales so that vehicles may be optimal from a broader transport perspective.
-The multifunctional design also involves many questions around how to model different functions with appropriate non-biased fidelity and how to include secondary knock-on effects when evaluating the effect of change on a system.
+The multifunctional design also involves many questions about how to model different functions with appropriate non-biased fidelity and include secondary knock-on effects when evaluating the impact of change on a system.